 "She was lovely," Lorcan said after a few moments.
 "But not my type."

 "Like soulmates?" he asked.
 Ted narrowed his eyes, thinking of a good enough answer.
 "No. I think if you love someone enough, you can love them forever.
-But if that love didn't work out for whatever reason, you can find love again.
+But if that love doesn't work out for whatever reason, you can find love again.
 Why?
 Have you got your eye on someone?"
 Lorcan dropped his eyes to the floor.
 "You do!
 Who is it?
-Do you know them?
+Do I know them?
 Is that why you're asking these questions?"
 He tutted.
 "What's wrong?
 Are they with someone else?
 Are they straight?"

 "No," Lorcan lied.
 "There's no one.
 I've just had such bad luck with people that I can't help but wonder if I just haven't found the right person yet and then I wonder why."